nmpowell/carbon-intensity-forecast-tracking/README.md

 - It is then parsed into a Pandas dataframe for plotting and analysis.
 - With summary statistics and plots, we can attempt to estimate the accuracy of the forecasts.

-The plots in this README.md are updated daily from
+These plots are updated daily.
 To follow the plot generation, see the `notebook.ipynb`.
 To run yourself, see **Usage** below.